 Transfer a project to an older SCIA Engineer version via XML

-SCIA Engineer allows you to export a project to a XML file.
-XML is a text based database and it is independent on the version of SCIA Engineer.
+SCIA Engineer isn't backward compatible.
+SCIA Engineer allows you to export a project to an XML file.
+XML is a text based database which is independent on the version of SCIA Engineer.
 Therefore, you can export a project file from a newer version of SCIA Engineer and import it into an older version.

 Pay attention that you add the items in a logic order because the XML file will be imported sequentially.

 Therefore, you should start with the item ‘Project’, continue with items from the groups ‘Libraries’, ‘Sets’, ‘Structure’ and ‘Load’ and then add all other items you need.
 For example, to import a beam, you must first add the item ‘Materials’, then the item ‘Cross-sections’, then ‘Nodes’ and only in the end you can include the ‘Members’ item to the list.

 Following picture shows an example of a correct sorting: